 Amelia Earhart (1897 – 1937?)

-First female pilot that crossed the Atlantic on a solo flight.
-She fough for women’s rights and, thanks to her many aviation records, she got a hard-won respect from her peers.
-She disappeared when trying to circumnavigate the Earth, a tragic end that turned her life into a legend.
+The first female pilot to fly solo across the Atlantic.
+She fought for women’s rights and, thanks to her aviation records, finally achieved the respect she deserved from her peers.
+She disappeared trying to circumnavigate the earth, which has turned her life into a legend and an example of achievement.